Random Post: Contact

 5. It should be usable with multi-touch and object input

-The first point has been acheived: The whole setup did cost around 2000 Euro.
+The first point has been achieved: The whole setup did cost around 2000 Euro.

 The second point has been achieved as well: